 The performance of your system can vary depending on how some components interact.
 One area which could impact performance is the relationship with users, groups, and Active Directory.
-If possible, having a separate Active Directory specific to HPCC Systems could be a good policy.
+If possible, having a separate Active Directory specific to the HPCC Systems platform could be a good policy.
 There have been a few instances where just one Active Directory servicing many, diverse applications has been less than optimal.